j3k0/cordova-plugin-purchase/README.md

     cordova plugin add git://github.com/j3k0/PhoneGap-InAppPurchase-iOS.git

-Then some extra steps need to be done to disable ARC for the plugin's .m files.
-Follow [those instructions](http://stackoverflow.com/a/6658549/271585) for InAppPurchase.m and SKProduct+LocalizedPrice.m

 ### PhoneGap <= 2.9 using Plugman

     plugman install --platform ios --project <path to Xcode project> --plugin git://github.com/j3k0/PhoneGap-InAppPurchase-iOS.git